FlatFilers/demo-agent/src/documents/egressDocument.md

 As you can see this script monitors for a job event called `workbook:submitAction`.
 When this event is triggered, it retrieves the relevant Sheets and their associated Records from the Workbook.

 After that, you can send the data wherever you like.

-## Things you can do here

-Navigate to your Workbook and click Submit to see how easy it would be to Egress your Workbook.

 ## Further documentation